jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_python.rst

 containing the arguments that the function is called with.

 Next, the input arguments must be parsed.
-This is done using the -function in the Python API.
-This function parses the input arguments, , for the required parameters.
+This is done using the C-function in the Python API.
+This function parses the input arguments, for the required parameters.
 If no match is found the function returns NULL, which will trigger an exception in the Python interpreter.
 If a match is found the function will assign values to provided C-variables.